MattShaile/assetworks-docker/README.md

 ## Activate TexturePacker License

-Run `TexturePacker --activate-license KEY` with your license key to activate texture packer
+Run `TexturePacker --activate-license KEY` with your license key to activate texture packer (every time you use it) or set TP_FLOATING_LICENSE environment variable

 ## Bamboo CI (optional)